What Is Sacred Sexuality?

 2. Polarity

 The energetic charge between Alpha and Omega.
 One partner grounds.
 The other moves.
-The difference between them creates attraction — the turn-on, the fire, the thing that makes you want to tear each other's clothes off.
+The difference between them creates attraction.
+The turn-on that makes you want to close the distance.
 Without polarity, you have partnership, friendship, even love.
 But not sexual heat.
-Polarity is what makes sex come alive.

-We've maintained polarity across 16 years of real life: raising our daughter, working together every day, navigating bodies changing, stress, exhaustion.
+Londin and I have maintained polarity across 16 years of real life: raising our daughter, working together every day, moving through bodies changing, stress, and exhaustion.
 Polarity isn't something you find at a retreat and lose when you come home.
 It's a practice.
-And we teach it as a couple because that's the only way to show both sides.

 3. Devotion

 Treating your partner and your sexuality as sacred.
-Not worshiping an idealized version of them — seeing and loving them exactly as they are, right now, in this moment.
-Devotion means your sexual fire is in service of something larger than just getting off.
-It means your lover is your practice partner, your mirror, your path.
+Not worshiping an idealized version of them, seeing and loving them exactly as they are, right now, in this moment.
+Devotion means your sexual energy is in service of something larger than just getting off.

 How Sacred Sexuality Relates to Tantra